gaojunran/discrete-homework/README.md

 ### Usage

-PDF should be compiled.
+PDFs should be compiled.
 Run `mise run compile` to generate my homework docs.

+> Make sure you have font `Times New Roman`.
+Otherwise it'll fall back to default fonts.

+I use LLM-generated Python script (numpy, scipy, ...) to **check** my answer.
+Run `mise run compute` to run copied python script.